henspace/text2lesson-docs/docs/privacy.md

   logs and stores your IP address for security purposes.
 For more information about GitHub's security practices, refer to the [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

+# Deleting stored data

+No _Text2Lesson_ data are stored on the server; everything is stored on your local device.
+If you want to remove all stored data from your device, see the [delete everything forever](./deletion-tool.md) page for details.